 We’ll start with the basic and most familiar route— a strategically crafted pharmacist CV/resume and a cover letter.
-In this tech savvy world, if your pharmacist CV or resume is even read at all, it will occur after the Applicant Tracking Software (ATS) has analyzed and scored it.
+In this world, if your pharmacist CV or resume is even read at all, it will occur after the Applicant Tracking Software (ATS) has analyzed and scored it.

 In short, your CV or resume has to make it to the “read pile” and then impress in 8 sec or less.
 At this point, it might get a more detailed read that leads to an interview offer.

-Compounding matters in 2016 is the significant reduction in Human Resources staff for most hospitals part of larger local, regional, or national health systems.
+Compounding matters in 2016 the significant reduction in Human Resources staff for most hospitals part of larger local, regional, or national health systems.
 Remaining HR personnel migrated to centralized HR call centers that manage mostly employee matters.
 This reduction leaves fewer humans to manage talent searches and the reading of anything you submit.
 Therefore, reliance on these sophisticated ATS systems will increase.

 The cover letter is still alive, and IF STRATEGICALLY CRAFTED can be a great asset to catapult your career documents to the top of the “read pile”.
 The overall purpose of a cover letter is to give HR and hiring managers desire to REALLY READ and not just skim your CV or resume.
 Out of several qualified applicants, many hiring managers will still often use cover letters to narrow down to the final top candidates.